CQCL/hugr/specification/hugr.md

-3.  for each node n in top(G), adding a hierarchy edge from t(n) to n, placing n in the first position among children of t(n) if n is in Init and in the last position if n is in Term;
+3.  for each node n in top(G), adding a hierarchy edge from t(n) to n, placing n in the first position among children of t(n) if n is in Init and in the second position if n is in Term;

 4.  for each node n in bot(G), and for each child m of b(n), adding a hierarchy edge from n to m (replacing m’s existing parent edge)